 The AMCAS (American Medical College Application Service) application is a standardized application form that is accepted by every allopathic (MD) school in the U.S.outside of Texas.
 You should look at the AMCAS as a blessing since you will only have to complete one application for many medical schools — although many schools require you to fill out their own unique “secondary” application as well.

 Most of the AMCAS is relatively straight forward.
 You are asked to list the honors you have received, extracurricular activities, work experience, etc.

 We conservatively estimate that at least 99% of all medical school applicants spend the most time worrying about the AMCAS personal statement.
 The reason is quite simple.
-You must write an essay that in less than 1,000 words that:
+You must write an essay that in less than 5,300 characters that: